-In the spring of 1989, Edgar Alden, retired UNC violin professor and Music Department chair, became conductor.
+In the spring of 1989, Edgar Alden, retired UNC violin professor and former Music Department chair, became conductor.
 His wife Dorothy, also a fine professional violinist, became principal second violin.
 The Village Orchestra grew and for the first time tackled entire symphonies.
-Performances were now called "Musical Evenings" and the orchestra began to attract attention beyond the confines of the "Village" of Chapel Hill.
-Membership, as it does today, consisted almost entirely of amateur musicians with widely varying levels of expertise.
-Players range in age from teens to octogenarians, and their day jobs reflect the unique academic community in which we live.
-Membership is open without audition to all who love to play their instruments, and are willing to donate a modest sum each semester to help pay the conductor and cover music costs.
+Performances were now called "Musical Evenings" and the orchestra began to attract attention beyond the confines of the "village" of Chapel Hill.

-Since 1993 the orchestra has been directed by Professor Donald Oehler, UNC-CH faculty clarinetist and a devoted supporter of amateur musicians.
-Under his enthusiastic "can do" leadership, the orchestra's repertoire has become more ambitious.
-Recent concerts have included commissioned works and premieres by local composers and orchestra members.
-We no longer avoid the "C word."
-This season we performed four concerts, including one for a young audience.
-Our winter concert usually features amateur soloists from the orchestra's increasingly experienced membership of over 80 instrumentalists.
+Since 1993, the orchestra has been directed by Professor Donald Oehler, Professor of Music at the University of North Carolina at Chapel Hill and a devoted supporter of amateur musicians.
+Under his enthusiastic "can do" leadership, the orchestra has expanded (now over 100 musicians) and its repertoire has become much more ambitious.
+Concerts feature the best of the orchestral repertoire plus commissioned works and premieres by local and national composers.
+We present four well attended concerts each academic year including our standing room only fall children’s concert.
+Our winter concert features soloists from the orchestra's increasingly experienced membership in addition to spotlighting regional professional musicians.

-In 2002 the Board decided to adopt our present name -- the Chapel Hill Philharmonia.
-Our informal and undisciplined small reading orchestra of 25 years ago has morphed into the larger, more sophisticated community cultural resource that you hear today, and can learn more about at our web site (www.chapelhillphilharmonia.org).
-However, we remain unique in the Triangle as a non-auditioned amateur group that "pays to play," and our concerts are still free!
-We are now a tax-exempt organization and receive financial help from an increasing list of patrons and charitable organizations.
-We look forward to what the next twenty-five years may bring and appreciate the continued support of our community and UNC-CH.
+In 2002, the Board decided to adopt our present name — the Chapel Hill Philharmonia.
+Our informal and undisciplined small reading orchestra of 33 years ago has morphed into a large and increasingly sophisticated community cultural resource that one can learn more about at our web site (www.chapelhillphilharmonia.org).
+However, we remain unique in the Southeast as the only non-auditioned amateur group that "pays to play," and our concerts still are free!
+We are a tax-exempt organization with financial help from an increasing list of patrons, local businesses and charitable organizations.
+Two recently established funds, endowed and non-endowed, help insure our long term financial security.
+We look forward to what the next third of a century will bring musically with a continued appreciation of the ongoing support of our community and the University.